Sebastopol Geese For Sale

 Please read this page before messaging me with questions.
 I’m ignoring a lot of messages, because they’re wasting my time with questions that are already answered on this page.
 Like I say further down the page, I’m actually a nice person, but the sheer volume of these unnecessary messages is making me cranky.

-Just to get two of the most commonly asked questions out of the way …
+Just to get a few of the most commonly asked questions out of the way …

 -Contrary to popular opinion, geese are not going to effectively guard your chicken flock.
 They might provide an early warning system, but hawks are still going to get your chickens.
 If you have eagles, coyotes, or fox, the geese are not going to fight them off, but become some predator’s lunch.